 Andy has spent 25 years as a practice manager and managing partner in a large semi-rural GP practice, during which he met the challenges of the ever-changing NHS environment within his practice and acting as an external business consultant for GP practices and associated partner organisations.
 Active within practice manager groups, practice-based commissioning and CCGs, he now works independently supporting the system to meet the new challenges of extended access and Primary Care Networks.

 Neha is a Partner in the Primary Care team and specialises in advising on a range of transactional and regulatory matters in the primary care sector.

 Neha has extensive experience in advising GP and dental clients on a wide range of issues including advising general practice on working at scale in particular Primary Care Networks, the formation of super-partnerships and federations, advising on NHS Contracts and the NHS Pensions Scheme, advising on the sale and purchase of dental practices and the incorporation of both dental and GP practices.

-Senior Partner, Jill Coote & Associates
+Senior Partner, Jill Coote & Associates (in association with Croner)

 Medical Director, Medical Protection Society